 Associate Professor of Political Science

 Dr. Marinova's book "Ask What You Can Do For Your (New) Country: How Host States Use Diasporas" (Oxford University Press, 2017) examines a previously unexamined phenomenon: how host states utilize diasporas to advance mutually beneficial foreign policy goals.
 The book advances a theoretical model to analyze when this phenomenon occurs, and it delves into the multiple avenues across which it takes place, in a variety of regimes, and across political, security, and commercial matters, proposing a classification with examples worldwide.
-She tests the theoretical model against 8 cases of diasporas from the US, Middle East and Latin America, including studies of the Lebanese, Iraqi and Cuban diasporas in the US (regarding the 2005 Syrian withdrawal from Lebanon, among other cases), Iraqis in Iran (in the 1980s and 1990s) and Syro-Lebanese in 1970s Brazil.
+She tests the theoretical model against multiple cases of diasporas from the US, Middle East and Latin America, including studies of the Lebanese diaspora in the US (regarding the 2005 Syrian withdrawal from Lebanon), among other cases, Iraqis in Iran (in the 1980s and 1990s) and Syro-Lebanese in 1970s Brazil.

 Dr. Marinova's work has appeared in Foreign Policy Analysis and in the International Studies Association Compendium.
 She is a former fellow of the USC Center for Excellence in Teaching and a lifetime member of Phi Kappa Phi.
 Her professional memberships include the American Political Science Association, the Middle East Studies Association and the International Studies Association (ISA).
 She is a past Communications chair (2011-2013) of the Ethnicity, Nationalism and Migration section of ISA, and the chair of the Martin Heisler Award Committee (2020-2021).

 In March 2017, she was honored to be selected as a recipient of the 2017 President's Award for Excellence in Teaching, Wayne State University's highest teaching honor.